Kaashmora

 Kaashmora (Note: Also the title character.) is a 2016 Indian Tamil-language horror masala film written and directed by Gokul.
-It features Karthi in dual roles as the protagonist and antagonist respectively alongside Nayanthara, and Sri Divya.
+It features Karthi in a dual roles as the protagonist and antagonist respectively alongside Nayanthara and Sri Divya.
 The film features soundtrack composed by Santhosh Narayanan, cinematography handled by Om Prakash and edited by V. J. Sabu Joseph.
 It was released worldwide on 28 October 2016, coinciding with Diwali.

 Plot

 Kaashmora and his family are con artists who cheat people in the name of black magic and dark spirits.
 One day, Yamini, a PhD research student, joins Kaashmora to gather evidence and expose him to the public.
 Kaashmora's fame makes him respected by a superstitious and fraudulent minister.
 Kaashmora earns Minister Dhanakodi's trust.
 When the income tax department raids Dhanakodi's house, he asks his henchmen to transfer all the illegal money to Kaashmora's house.
-Seeing this as an opportunity to escape and settle abroad, Kaashmora's family ran with the money.
+Seeing this as an opportunity to escape and settle abroad, Kaashmora's family runs off with the money.
 Meanwhile, Chelapathy Rao seeks Kaashmora's help and brings him to a haunted bungalow on the outskirts of Tamil Nadu and Andhra Pradesh.
 In the house, actual ghosts haunt Kaashmora.

 Meanwhile, in Chennai, Dhanakodi learns that Kaashmora is a fraudster and sends his henchmen to kill his family.
 The henchmen try to get Kaashmora from the bungalow but cannot since the ghost beats them and drags Kaashmora and his family inside the house.
-The family encounters a broker trapped inside the house for a long time.
+The family encounters a broker who has been trapped inside the house for a long time.
 The broker says that the bungalow was once a princess's palace.
 Ever since her death, residents and owners of the house have met with an ill fate.
-He also informs us that there are 13 ghosts in the bungalow.
+He also informs them that there are 13 ghosts in the bungalow.
 The trapped people meet the ghost of Raj Nayak, the head of all 12 spirits.
 Raj Nayak asks Kaashmora to help him and his subordinates reach the spiritual world.
 He then locks them in the castle.
 That night, a young girl in Kaashmora's dream leads him to a closed door within the palace.

 As Kaashmora wakes up, Yamini tells him that Chelapathy Rao, the man who led him here, died 75 years ago, and his spirit took Kaashmora and Yamini here.
 Kaashmora searches the castle and gets hold of an old book dating back 700 years, narrating about Raj Nayak.